-You can try doing so by making your email look something like your donor would receive from a friend – no design and a conversational tone.
+One way to start communicating more like an empathetic human being is to make your emails look something like your donor would receive from a friend – no design and a conversational tone.

 Just by switching their email design to a plain-text style, this organization saw a 112.5% increase in donations and an 80.3% increase in clicks.

-By stripping their email down to a plain-text format and writing copy with a personal, conversational tone, another organization saw a 75% increase in conversions.
+By stripping their email down to a plain-text format and writing copy with a personal, conversational tone, another organization saw a 28% increase in response.